-DOC's Takahē Recovery Programme in partnership with Mitre10 Takahē Rescue is committed to ensuring the survival, growth and security of takahē populations throughout New Zealand.
+DOC's Takahē Recovery Programme is committed to ensuring the survival, growth and security of takahē populations throughout New Zealand.
 We are working to ensure takahē will never again be 'considered extinct'.

 The programme's priority is to establish 125 breeding pairs of takahē at safe sites.
 Unfortunately the Murchison Mountains, whilst home to the only wild population of takahē, is not a safe site because of the on-going threat of stoats.
 Safe sites include pest-free islands as well as mainland sites with well established predator control including predator proof fencing.